wp-plugins/redi-restaurant-reservation/readme.txt

 20. Step 1: Setup Goal with Google Analytics Tracking Code (google analytics/Conversions/Goals/Overview/Set up goals/New goal).
 21. Step 2: Setup Goal details (Category: ReDi Restaurant Reservation, Action: Reservation confirmed)
 22. Cancel reservation page for clients.
-23. Step 1: Display all available time grouped by Opening Times (Available only for Basic package users)
-24. List of all emails available for customization
-25. Example of Email customization page

 == Upgrade Notice ==

 == Changelog ==

-= 14.0904 =
-* Extended view for basic package settings
-* Removed warnings
-* Improved error handling during first registration
-* Added support for Email CC for reservation notifications
-* (+) Fixed cancel reservation with space in number
-* (+) Changed country from free form field to dropdown
-* (+) New variation is added to plugin, that displays all possible times for selected date
-* (+) Updated list of languages and translation
-* (+) Added diagnostics for installation troubleshooting
-* (+) Added support for translation to Upcoming Reservations TabletPC version
-* (+) Added description to each setting
-* (+) Added widget to collect new feature requests

-= 14.0630 =
-* Limit maximum time before reservation
-* Fixed warnings
-* Fixed upcoming reservation list
-* New style for upcoming reservation email
-* Increased time out for API call
-* Added check for comments size

 = 14.0511 =
 * Added settings to select Min and Max party size